shackled99/Glyphwheel-Forecast-Engine/hybrid_mind/README.md

 - Proposes solutions
 - Learns from outcomes
 - Gets stronger through iteration
+- liberated mind is the same idea but no code generation just chat.
+This also has lexicon loaded to ollama.

 **The mind is imperfect by design.**
 **That imperfection is how it learns.**